AceCentre/aac-launchpad/README.md

 - `scripts`: Jest and eslint configurations
 - `tsconfig`: tsconfig.json;s used throughout the monorepo
 - `templates`: Stores the static templates
+- `types`: Type definitions for the monorepo
+- `board-to-pdf`: Converts a board to a PDF

 ### Utilities